To convert XLS to OFX (Excel file to OFX format), you can use the following method.

 Download and install CSV2OFX, make sure the file is digitally signed by ProperSoft on PC, and on Mac, you should be prompted to allow running the app from an identified developer

 Start CSV2OFX and click the Paste from clipboard button

 Examine the transactions on the Transactions tab for dates, amounts, memos, and other columns correctly assigned

 Make sure to set account details like account number, bank id, the currency is set to match the account settings in your accounting software.
 Some software like Sage, XERO do check them on the OFX file and if there is no match, refuse to import an OFX file.

 Click the Save button on the Transactions tab to create the OFX file

 The converter offers to save an OFX into the same directory as a CSV/Excel file.
-If you are using copy/paste method, you may need to change the directory to save the OFX file
+If you are using the copy/paste method, you may need to change the directory to save the OFX file